In 'Waiting For Eden,' Grief With No Guarantee Of Closure

 Elliot Ackerman served five tours of duty in Iraq and Afghanistan.
 He's now a journalist and author, sometimes drawing on his own experiences as a U.S. Marine to inspire his fiction.

 His new novel, Waiting for Eden, explores the point where life is no longer worth living.
 Its main character, Eden, is a soldier who has been hospitalized, severely burned and unconscious, for three years.
-For the first time in those three years, his wife Mary leaves his side to spend Christmas with their young daughter, and that departure causes Eden to suffer a stroke.
+For the first time in those three years, his wife, Mary, leaves his side to spend Christmas with their young daughter, and that departure causes Eden to suffer a stroke.

 "His mind, as a result of that stroke, unlocks itself," Ackerman says.
 "And we begin to learn about Eden's past."